 Some toxins like alcohol are self-administered.
 Leading to death, and in a less severe case, a horrible hangover the next day.
 Other toxins creep secretly into our bodies, such as solvents, fumes and pesticides.
 A surprising number result from self-applied creams, scents and ointments we spread on our bodies.
 Some toxins grow and spread in our homes like molds.

 The list of potential exposures is almost endless.
 And yet our body maintains the ability to identify and clear these elements that potentially cause cellular and systemic toxicity.

 Our bodies can detoxify beautifully.
 To an extent.

-By definition, a toxin is “a small molecule or protein that is capable of causing disease or dysfunction with cells or tissues upon contact or ingestion.”
-Any substance that interferes with a normal biological process, and even the most seemingly benign substance, if ingested in excessive amounts can be toxic.
+A toxin is “a small molecule or protein that is capable of causing disease or dysfunction with cells or tissues upon contact or ingestion.”
+Any substance that interferes with a normal biological process, even the most benign substance, can be toxic if ingested in excessive amounts.